franceFRLTR

 Average Port Stay

-Average vessel stay is about 12-24 hours, varying based on the nature of operations.
+Average vessel stay is typically 12-24 hours, depending on the type of operation.

 Typical vessel turnaround time